WILLIAM M. "BILL" HARVEY's Obituary on Ledger

 He is preceded in death by his parents, first wife Muriel Harvey, 4 brothers and a sister.

-He is survived by his wife Georgia Harvey, sister RoseAnne Bonelli, daughter Barbara Fennell (Glenn), daughter Janet Cantu, son Brian Harvey (Cindy), daughter Maureen Schlipf (Kevin), step-son Kevin Warren, 10 grandchildren (Billy, Carla, Christopher, Morganne, Trenton, Dalton, Shane, Leslie) and 3 great-grandchildren.
+He is survived by his wife Georgia Harvey, sister RoseAnne Bonelli, daughter Barbara Fennell (Glenn), daughter Janet Cantu, son Brian Harvey (Cindy), daughter Maureen Schlipf (Kevin), step-son Kevin Warren, 12 grandchildren (Billy, Carla, Jessica, Christopher, Morganne, Trenton, Kelly, Chase, Kevin, Jr., Dalton, Shane, Lesley) & 7 great grandchildren.

 A celebration of life will take place this Saturday at 11 am at Winter Haven Christian Church.
 In lieu of flowers, please make donations to Good Shepherd Hospice.